tonyjara/codefleet-website/README.md

-# Welcome to Next Guild Website
+# Welcome to the Next Guild Website

 This project is the official website of Next Guild, built using [Next.js](https://nextjs.org/), a robust framework for building React applications.
 The project encapsulates the essence of Next Guild while providing an interactive platform for both the team and the community.